Second Sunday of Advent (A)

 Second Reading Rom 15:4-9

-Brothers and sisters: Whatever was written previously was written for our instruction, that by endurance and by the encouragement of the Scriptures we might have hope.
-May the God of endurance and encouragement grant you to think in harmony with one another, in keeping with Christ Jesus, that with one accord you may with one voice glorify the God and Father of our Lord Jesus Christ.
-Welcome one another, then, as Christ welcomed you, for the glory of God.
-For I say that Christ became a minister of the circumcised to show God's truthfulness, to confirm the promises to the patriarchs, but so that the Gentiles might glorify God for his mercy.
-As it is written: Therefore, I will praise you among the Gentiles and sing praises to your name.
+Whatever was written in former days was written for our instruction, so that by steadfastness and by the encouragement of the scriptures we might have hope.
+5 May the God of steadfastness and encouragement grant you to live in harmony with one another, in accordance with Christ Jesus, 6 so that together you may with one voice glorify the God and Father of our Lord Jesus Christ.
+Welcome one another, therefore, just as Christ has welcomed you, for the glory of God.
+8 For I tell you that Christ has become a servant of the circumcised on behalf of the truth of God in order that he might confirm the promises given to the patriarchs, 9 and in order that the Gentiles might glorify God for his mercy.
+As it is written, “Therefore I will confess you among the Gentiles, and sing praises to your name.”

 Gospel Mt 3:1-12